franknicolaro/GameServer/README.txt

 How to run:
    For the server:
    ./gameServer port# testFileName
+   NOTE: This can be a blank text file that you just created.

    For the client:
    ./client HostServer(on which the server was run) port# CurrentServer(on which the client is on)